-- Inspect trail monthly for tripping hazards and fix immediately. - Inspect trail monthly for overhead hazards such as broken or hanging tree limbs and fix immediately. - Periodically, as needed, have pine needles blown off the shell portion of the trail.
+- Inspect trail monthly for tripping hazards and fix immediately. - Inspect trail monthly for overhead hazards such as broken or hanging tree limbs and fix immediately. - Periodically, as needed, remove pine needles and weeds from the shell portion of the trail.

-Goal 7: Facilitate use of the site for educational purposes Actions:
+Goal 7: Facilitate use of the site for educational purposes

+Actions: